 Why it's awesome

 If you're into planning ahead, you can certainly meal prep instant pot basmati rice.
 Once cooked and cooled you can portion it out into your containers along with a good source of protein like chicken or fish, or a vegetarian option like this roasted broccoli.

-This recipe will create a perfect rice to use in your favorite fried rice.
+This recipe will create perfect rice to use in your favorite fried rice.
 The key is the water ratio.
 Too much water will yield a rice that's too mushy or soft for fried rice.

 Indian Basmati rice - basmati is native to India and Pakistan, but is mostly grown in India.
 You can buy white and brown basmati rice.
 It known for its long, slender grain, nutty taste, and fragrant smell.
 While many types of rice are high on the glycemic index, basmati rice is a tad lower making it a better option for diabetics.
 It is naturally gluten free.